josephquang97/py4e01/README.md

 - Only edit the main.py file to complete the requirements of the exercise
 - Do not change change the file name
-- Variable names must be set by convention (hours, rate and price).
+- Variable names must be set by convention (hours, rate and price)
 - Must do this exercise by yourself